paguerre3/kubeops/README.md

 - Life cycle: PersistentVolume needs to exist before the Pod that depends on it is created

 **NOTE**
 > K8s Administrators vs Users: k8s Aministrator sets up and mantain the cluster, i.e. it ensures it has enough resources.
-K8s Users deploys applications in cluster (directly or using a CI pipeline).
+K8s Users deploy applications in cluster (directly or using a CI pipeline).
 - 1=Storage resources are provisioned by k8s Administrator, e.g. it creates NFS Server or configures a Cloud Storage so they are available for the cluster, and then makes PersistentVolume components for "using" the existent physical Storage backends
 - 2=Later on, k8s Users/Developers will configure their applications/Pods for using the PersistentVolume, i.e. applications have to "claim" their PersistentVolume and for doing that k8s offers the PersistentVolumeClaim component.
 A PersistentVolumeClaim basically "claims" a Volume with an specific storage/usage and whatever PersistentVolume available that "matches the claim/satisfies the criteria" will be used, e.g.
 <img src="https://github.com/paguerre3/kubeops/blob/main/support/38-persistent-volume-claim.PNG" width="73%" height="70%">